bdotest/of-docs/index.md

 layout: default
 ---

-# The framework to supervise your industrial activity and coordinate your operators
+## Supervise your industrial activity and coordinate your operators
 OperatorFabric is an open source framework written in Java, that makes it easy to write software for a simplified and better coordination.

 ## The well named OperatorFabric (AKA OpFab || OF)